-The NHS Low Calorie Diet Programme is now being offered to thousands of people in England, and OPTIFAST is pleased to announce we’ve been selected as a preferred product supplier for the pilot.
+The NHS Low Calorie Diet Programme is now being offered to thousands of people in England, and OPTIFAST is pleased to announce we’ve been selected as a preferred supplier by Oviva, a provider for the NHS pilot.

 Up to 5,000 people are being offered the chance to try a soup and shake weight loss diet for free on the NHS, from a range of partners, including OPTIFAST.